Salmon Fishing In Alaska: A Complete Guide For More Salmon

 Basic Egg flies in all sizes are often the best egg patterns and the ones I use the most.
 Change size and color based on conditions.

-Flies can be used with float fishing, Drift Fishing, Bottom Bouncing, Bobber Doggin, and with fly fishing.
+Flies can be used with float fishing, Drift Fishing, Bottom Bouncing, Bobber Doggin, and fly fishing.

 Egg pattern flies imitate salmon eggs, such as the Glo Bug flies are good.
 You can tie your own egg pattern flies.

-Wooly Buggers are probably the top fly for salmon fishing and black, pink, and white are prime colors.
+Woolly Buggers are probably the top fly for salmon fishing.
+Black, pink, and white are prime colors.

 You can also use streamer flies by either nymphing with them, casting and swinging them across the river, or by stripping them in.